rx-modules/PlayerDB/README.md

 <summary><b>Getting someone else's data</b></summary>
 <br>

 Sometimes, we don't want to get our own data, but someone elses.
-Let's say that we have someone else's id stored in author.obj
+Let's say that we have someone else's id stored in `author.obj`.

     scoreboard players operation $in.uid rx.io = @s author.obj